 We abide by laws, byelaws and the Countryside Code

-We will always seek the landowner’s permission before foraying, and provide a list of fungi found.
+We always seek the landowner’s permission before foraying, and provide a list of fungi found.

-We will explain to the owner the reasons for the foray.
+We explain to the owner the reasons for the foray.

 Collecting for consumption is not permitted.

-We will only collect minimum quantities sufficient for analysis and identification.
+We only collect minimum quantities sufficient for analysis and identification.

-We will minimise disturbance to the leaf litter, logs, soil and other features.
+We minimise disturbance to the leaf litter, logs, soil and other features.